-The target audience of the front section of this AMP document is Council staff, Councillors and the community.
+The target audience of the front section of this AMP document is Council staff, the office of the Auditor General, Councillors and the community.
 The appendices provide more in-depth information for the management of the activity and are therefore targeted at the Activity Managers.
 The entire document is available within the public domain.